3lc-ai/tlc-yolov5-examples/README.md

-# 3LC and YoloV5 integration
+# 3LC integrations with YOLOv5 and YOLOv8

 [3LC](https://3lc.ai) is a tool which gives real-time insights into how machine-learning models learn from data, enabling data scientists to make